 13) Numbers of blows are to be recorded every ft; refusal point of 240-260 blows per foot at the target point will be acceptable as we use the hydraulic hammer.

 14) Repeat the above procedure until the conductor shoe is located at +/-210 ft below sea bed &refusal point is reached.

 15) R/D Hammering equipment.

 16) Cut and dress the ID and OD of the 30 in conductor above the conductor deck, leaving enough room to install the 30in slip lock adapter and the 29” 500 psi drilling diverter, weld 2 x3″ valves on 30″, L/D conductor stub.

-17) After the conductor is driven, check the derrick to ensure all equipment is securely fastened and will not pose any falling hazard risks during subsequent operations.
+17) After the conductor is driven, check the derrick to ensure all equipment is securely fastened and will not pose any falling hazard risks (Oil Rig Hazards) during subsequent operations.

 18) Install diverter, bell nipple and overboard discharge lines and valves (full test diverter and lines).

 Clean out Operation Sequence in Case of early refusal

 - Cut out 30” CP below rotary & L/D same.